NutonFlash/fanby/README.md

     Parametres:
       - "**priceAmount**" (required): Inoice amount that should be payed by the user.
+      - "**actQty**" (required): Quantity of activations that are purchasing.
-      - "**orderDescription**" (required): Order description that will be showed for the user in invoice.
+      - "**orderDesc**" (required): Order description that will be showed for the user in invoice.

     Request Body:
     ```
     {
       "priceAmount": 150.0,
+      "actQty": 5,
-      "orderDescription": "Account Activation x 3",
+      "orderDesc": "Account Activation x 5",
     }
     ```
      Response: